IKIM-Essen/RiboSnake/workflow/report/feature-table.rst

-Qiime report holding basic information concerning the number of features found in the samples, sampling depth and sample frequency.
+QIIME2 report holding basic information concerning the number of features found in the samples, sampling depth and sample frequency.